farm-ng/amiga-dev-kit/website/docs/concepts/canbus_service/README.md

 - **Purpose**: Control and manage the motors on the Amiga, handling command reception, processing, and motor instruction.
-- **Communication**: Direct interface with motors via Canbus, a communication standard or microcontrollers and devices.
+- **Communication**: Direct interface with motors via CAN bus, a communication standard or microcontrollers and devices.
 - **Dependencies**: Standalone service, but pivotal for many autonomous operations.
 Notably, the Controller service is heavily reliant on the Canbus service.